6.0

 maxWait

-Represents the maximum waiting time to obtain a connection.
+Obtains the maximum waiting time for a connection.
 If the connection is not successful in this period, it is considered a connection failure.

 More Settings (not commonly used; you are advised not to modify the settings except for any special circumstance.)